-must not exceed 156 weeks for a customer who is pursuing academic college-level training; and
+must not exceed 156 weeks for a customer who is pursuing academic college-level training;

-be paid to a customer in self-employment, as determined necessary, but must not exceed 16 weeks.VR Manager review and approval are required for all recurring maintenance service authorizations.
+be paid to a customer in self-employment, as determined necessary, but must not exceed 16 weeks; and

+be paid for health insurance premiums for customers who do not have health insurance if insurance is required by a business for participation in the following:

+Work Experience Services;

+Paid Work Experience purchased through Local Workforce Development Boards (Boards);

+Wage Services for Work Experience through WorkQuest;

+Practicums;

+Clinicals; and

+Internships

+Note: Health insurance premiums may only be purchased while the customer is participating in the above bulleted services.
+VR staff must document the options explored for health insurance and the justification for which option best meets the customer’s vocational needs.
+The VR Manager may make an exception to exceed $55/week for the health insurance premiums.

+VR Manager review and approval are required for all recurring maintenance service authorizations.

 Documentation of Recurring Maintenance